 What does the Trayvon Martin murder have to do with sea turtles choking on plastic bags or the toxicity of bisphenol-A?
 At first glance, not a whole lot.
 And it’s not the kind of news I would normally write about on My Plastic-Free Life.
 But listening to the April 17 episode of the American Public Media radio program The Story last week, I suddenly made a surprising connection.

-There’s still time to win a stainless steel LunchBots lunch container!
 Last week I promised that if enough people would join me for the Lunchbox Project Earth Day Action, I would don the fake plastic sea monster costume and walk around Crocker Galleria in full getup.
-Well, it turns out I’m easy, because it only took one person — Deb Baida from Liberated Spaces — to convince me to do it.
+Well, it turns out I’m easy because it only took one person — Deb Baida from Liberated Spaces — to convince me to do it.
 She even helped me get into my costume, carried my stuff, and took most of the pictures in the slideshow below.
 Thanks, Deb!

 The day was unseasonably hot, and it was like a sauna under all that plastic.
 Still, I took one for the team.
 The event was great.
 A crowd gathered at the Crocker Galleria and heard inspiring speeches by representatives of the Plastic Pollution Coalition, SF Department of Environment, Clean Water Action, and of course me in my finery.
 Then, we all fanned out to eat lunch, bringing our own reusable containers with us and asking restaurant employees to serve our food in our containers instead of disposable… Read the rest